The BTS Captain’s Challenge is open to anyone, and friend of the club Carl has written this great review of his experience this year…

 Hillingdon, Three Counties, Farnham, Eton Tri

 Undoubtedly, the most rewarding thing about this year was there appeared to be more teams and more competitors than ever.
 I counted, I think, fourteen teams (including the long-suffering Hillingdon, Three Counties, Farnham and recently-amalgamated, Eton Tri) and this places the number of participants close to the sixty marks.
 Great news, well done to Gemma and her team.
 Furthermore, there were lots of new faces with, shock-horror, several of them being those of relatively young people and long may this trend continue.

 - BTS’s Captain’s Challenge is THE best race on the calendar, bar none.
 It’s fun, almost free (the £5 entrance fee goes directly to Bray Lake for allowing us to use their fantastic facilities), its distances encourage a ‘balls-out’ sprint approach, and they bake great cakes for you to scoff en-route.
 What’s not to love!
 Tell your friends, tell your family, tell people you’ve never met before to put next September in the diary.

-- Hillingdon were the deserved overall winners and there sure are some fit boys and girls out there.
+- Hillingdon was the deserved overall winners and there sure are some fit boys and girls out there.